 Notice that everything I did was aimed at my target market.

-Even if your target market is everyone, you’re still going to be offering certain services, so think about who specifically will be looking for those services and where you might find them because you’re way more likely to find them – not the other way around!
+Even if your target market is initially everyone, you’re still going to be offering certain services, so think about who specifically will be looking for those services and where you might find them because you’re way more likely to find them – not the other way around!

 Resources and action